ava-labs/avalanche-docs/docs/subnets/subnet-evm-genesis-file.md

 However, it is possible to enable block producers to set a fee recipient (who will get compensated for blocks they produce).

-There are 2 ways to anable this feature:
+There are 2 ways to enable this feature:

 - [Precompile](../subnets/subnet-evm-precompiles#changing-fee-reward-mechanisms)
 - Genesis